 "This support could be as simple as helping the mum check the water temperature of a bath, sourcing nappies, or helping with sleep times," said Ms Baya.
-"It could also include recognising signs of postnatal depression, or working with other agencies for required support."
+"It could also include recognising signs of postnatal

 Throughout the pilot program, Catherine Booth House looked after a total of nine mothers and 12 babies.